NavigateCMS/Navigate-CMS/lib/external/tinymce4/plugins/codemirror/README.md

 the indentOnInit option, you tell the Source Code editor to indent all code when the editor opens.
 This might be slow for large documents.

+**fullscreen** boolean (false) Whether to load the tinymce plugin and codemirror in full screen mode.

 **path**: string (codemirror) You might already have CodeMirror hosted elsewhere (outside TinyMCE).
 In that case, you can reuse that CodeMirror instance, by overriding the default path.
 For example: